Home » Recipes » Desserts » Easy Peach Crisp

 • Starting at the stem, run a knife vertically around the outside of the peach.
 Carefully twist and pull the sides apart from one another and remove the pit.

-• Start by slicing your peaches into about 3/4” thick slices.
+• Begin by slicing your peaches into approximately 3/4” thick slices.
+If using frozen sliced peaches, the size is already correct.

 • Place the peach slices in a colander, resting over a bowl.

-• Then, add sugar to the sliced peaches, stir gently, and let them rest for about 30 minutes to allow the sugar to pull some of the juices from the fresh peaches.
-You should end up with at least ¼ cup of peach juice.
+• Next, sprinkle sugar over the sliced peaches, gently stir, and let them rest for about 30- 45 minutes to allow the sugar to draw out some of the juices from the fresh peaches.
+You should have at least ¼ cup of peach juice.

 • Meanwhile, make the crumb topping by combining all the topping ingredients.

-• Cut in the butter with a pastry blender or fork until the mixture resembles small crumbs.
+• Using a pastry blender, fork or your hands cut the butter into the mixture until it resembles small crumbs.
 Refrigerate the mixture until ready to use.

 • Preheat the oven to 375 degrees F.